 The resources collected below were pulled from various publications, websites, and news outlets.
 It is our hope that they will provide anthropologists and others with the tools they need to have open and fact-based conversations about race in their communities.

 This page will be updated regularly.
-If you have information you would like to share, please email Jeff Martin at email@example.com.
+If you have information you would like to share, please email Jeff Martin using this form.